nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Modifies a remark of a person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
 * A person can have at most 1 remark.
-* When editing remark, the existing remark of the person will be removed i.e adding of remarks is not cumulative.
+* When editing remark, the existing remark of the person will be removed i.e. adding of remarks is not cumulative.
 * You can remove the person's remark field by typing `r/` without specifying any message after it.